 Many organizations touch the lives of foster youth in some way.
 Each has a specific purpose and limited resources.
 The Silicon Valley Children’s Fund works with all of them to advance the interests of foster children.
-We partner with educational institutions, community-based organizations, and public agencies to build their institutional capacity and deliver services that transform our youth into successful and self-sustaining adults.
+We partner with educational institutions, community-based organizations, and public agencies to build our joint institutional capacity and deliver services that transform our youth into successful and self-sustaining adults.

 YES to Higher Education.
 Foster youth attend and graduate from college at rates far below their peers.
-Less than 25% of foster youth pursue post secondary education.
-Of those, only 1% graduate with a college degree or vocational certificate.
+Nationally, less than 3% graduate with a college degree.
+Locally, SVCF scholars are ten times more likely to graduate from college.
+And our success is across the board – we provide scholarship, tutoring and mentor support to every qualifying student in our geographic area.
 Read about how SVCF is helping the foster youth of our community beat these odds.

 By Daniel Rivera